gyselroth/docxBox/README.md

 For example merge fields can be transformed into text in one step of a sequence and in a later step be replaced by a table, which is later filled with content and so forth.
 Batch templating thereby can facilitate more templating options than the sum of commands directly available in docxBox.

 #### Replacement Pre/Post Markers
-Batch templating makes use of "markers":
+Batch templating makes use of "markers": optional text elements containing a distinct identifier string.
-Optional markers can temporarily be inserted and can subsequently be replaced again at the next (or another later) step of the batch sequence, by other generic content.
+Markers can temporarily be inserted and can subsequently be replaced again at the next (or another later) step of the batch sequence, by other generic content.

 **Rules:**
 * Markers can be added **before** (key: ``pre``) and **after** (key: ``post``)